Department of Chemistry and Biochemistry

 Programs

 The department of chemistry and biochemistry offers a major in chemistry culminating in a bachelor of science in chemistry (BCh) degree or a bachelor of science (BS) degree.
-The BCh degree is American Chemical Society-certified (ACS-certified) and consists of two tracks: chemistry and biochemistry.
-The BS degree with a major in chemistry is not ACS-certified and is designed primarily for students pursuing health professions.
-The department also offers a minor in chemistry.
+The BCh degree is approved by the American Chemical Society (ACS) and leads to an ACS-certified degree.
+The BCh degree consists of two tracks: chemistry and biochemistry.
+The BS degree with a major in chemistry does not lead to an ACS-certified degree and is designed primarily for students pursuing health professions.
+The BS degree is biochemistry-focused.
+The department also offers minors in chemistry and biochemistry.

 Faculty